Hal Herman Haenel

 Olympic Sailing Champion and Team Manager

-Hal Herman Haenel has earned both a gold and a silver medal racing in the International Star Class in the Olympic Games as crew for Mark Reynolds.
+Hal Herman Haenel is a 3-time Olympian who has earned both a gold and a silver medal racing in the International Star Class in the Olympic Games as crew for Mark Reynolds.
 In 1988, in a very windy Olympic Games off Pusan, South Korea, Haenel and Reynolds finished 8-4-1-5-4-4-RET (Retired) to earn a silver medal just 2.3 points behind Great Britain.
-At the time, Hal Haenel was just 22 years old.
-Determined to improve on their performance, the two sailors set a goal to return to the Olympics four years later.
+After breaking their mast in the last race while in the hunt for the gold in 1988, they were determined to improve on their performance and the two sailors set a goal to return to the Olympics four years later.
 In Barcelona’s 1992 games, they succeeded with impressive finishes of 2-1-3-1-3-11-DNC series.
 The US crew did not have to sail the final race and won the gold medal 27 points ahead of silver medalists Rod Davis and Donald Cowie from New Zealand.
 Three years later, Reynolds and Haenel won the International Star Class World Championship in Laredo, Spain.
-They also placed second in the Star Worlds in 1988 and 1996.
-In 2013 at the age of 46, Haenel crewed for Reynolds and the pair finished third in the World Championship in San Diego, California.
+They also placed second in the Star Worlds in 1988 and 1996 and competed in the 1996 Olympics.
+In 2013 at the age of 54, Haenel crewed for Reynolds and the pair finished third in the World Championship in San Diego, California.

-Around the waterfront, fellow sailors respectfully call him “Hollywood Hal” for his professional career at a company that works on major motion picture films.
+Around the waterfront, fellow sailors respectfully call him “Hollywood” for his professional career at companies that produced television and major motion picture films.
 Haenel graduated from Columbia College in Chicago with a degree in film studies.
-In the early days of his career, he was an operations manager for television programs that included the game show Jeopardy.
+In the early days of his career, he was an operations manager for television programs that included the game shows Jeopardy and Let’s Make a Deal.
 Eventually, he became President of Studio Operations for 20th Century Fox.
-While racing in the 1996 Olympic Games in Savannah, Georgia, Hal met his future wife, Amy, who was a volunteer at the sailing venue.
-After retiring from the movie production business, they moved from Los Angeles to Savannah.
+While racing in the 1996 Olympic Games in Savannah, Georgia, Hal met his future wife, Amy, who was a manager at the sailing venue.
+After retiring from the movie production business, they moved from Los Angeles to Savannah and became parents to two children, Holden and Maren.

-Hal Haenel and Mark Reynolds raced Stars for fifteen years.
-When Haenel retired from racing and became the US Sailing Team manager, Magnus Liljedahl took his place as Reynold’s crew and went on to become Olympic champions in the Sydney Olympic Games in 2000.
-Haenel was the team’s manager, and could rightfully add another feather to his cap.
-Hal made a successful transition from being a competitor to a manager: “I had a good perspective from my racing to what is needed by the sailors.
-You want to provide the basics like good weather information and provide any logistical help that is needed.”
+Hal Haenel and Mark Reynolds raced Stars at the Olympic level for more than fifteen years.
+When Haenel retired from Olympic racing and became the US Sailing Team manager, Magnus Liljedahl took his place as Reynold’s crew and they went on to become Olympic champions in the Sydney Olympic Games in 2000.
+Haenel was the team’s manager and could rightfully add another feather to his cap.
+Hal made a successful transition from being a competitor to a manager: “I had a good perspective from my racing on what is needed by sailors on and off the water.
+You want to provide the basics like good weather information and to provide any logistical help that is need.
+After so many years of competition, it was an honor to give back to a sport that has given me so much.

 ~ Gary Jobson